MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-deployment-operationalize.md

 ## ASR rules Advanced Hunting

-One of the most powerful features of [Microsoft 365 Defender](https://security.microsoft.com) is advanced hunting.
+One of the most powerful features of [Microsoft Defender XDR](https://security.microsoft.com) is advanced hunting.
 If you're not familiar with advanced hunting, see: [Proactively hunt for threats with advanced hunting](/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting-overview).

 > :::image type="content" source="images/asr-defender365-advanced-hunting2.png" alt-text="The Advanced Hunting page in the Microsoft Defender portal.
 Microsoft Defender for Endpoint attack surface reduction rules used in advanced hunting" lightbox="images/asr-defender365-advanced-hunting2.png":::